Jersey City, New Jersey: Economy

-Jersey City is a regional employment center with over 100,000 private and public sector jobs, which creates a daytime swell in population.
+Jersey City is a regional employment center and one of the largest in the state with over 100,000 private and public sector jobs, creating a daytime swell in population.
 Many jobs are in the financial and service sectors, as well as in shipping, logistics, and retail.
+From 1995 to 2003, Jersey City led the 100 largest cities in the United States in job growth and poverty reduction with a 4.7% increase in inner city wage growth.
+From 2020 to 2021, the city's employment rate increased by 8.12% from 140,000 to 151,000 employees.
+Tech and IT jobs made up 15.5% of all jobs created during that span.

-Jersey City's tax base grew by $136 million in 2017, giving Jersey City the largest municipal tax base in the State of New Jersey.
+Jersey City's tax base grew by US$136 million in 2017, giving Jersey City the largest municipal tax base in the State of New Jersey.
 As part of a 2017 revaluation, the city's property tax base is expected to increase from $6.2 billion to $26 billion.

 Wall Street West

-Jersey City's Hudson River waterfront, from Exchange Place to Newport, is known as Wall Street West and has over 13 million square feet of Class A office space.
-One third of the private sector jobs in the city are in the financial services sector: more than 60% are in the securities industry, 20% are in banking and 8% in insurance.
-Jersey City is home to the headquarters of Verisk Analytics and Lord Abbett, a privately held money management firm.
+Jersey City's Hudson River waterfront, from Exchange Place to Newport, is known as Wall Street West and has over 13000000 sqft of Class A office space and over 18000000 sqft of total office space for the nation's 12th-largest downtown and the state's largest office market.
+One-third of the private sector jobs in the city are in the financial services sector: more than 60% are in the securities industry, 20% are in banking and 8% in insurance.

+Jersey City is the headquarters of the National Stock Exchange.
+Jersey City is also home to the headquarters of Verisk Analytics and Lord Abbett, a privately held money management firm.
 Companies such as Computershare, ADP, IPC Systems, and Fidelity Investments also conduct operations in the city.
-In 2014, Forbes magazine moved its headquarters to the district, having been awarded a $27 million tax grant in exchange for bringing 350 jobs to the city over a ten-year period.
+Fintech firms such as Revenued also have a large presence to service the financial sector in Jersey City.
+In 2014, Forbes magazine moved its headquarters to the district, having been awarded a $27 million tax grant in exchange for bringing 350 jobs to the city over ten years.
+Also in 2014, RBC Bank announced it was moving 900 jobs to 207,000 sqft of office space at 30 Hudson Street at Exchange Place.
+In 2015, JPMorgan Chase expanded their presence in Jersey City by relocating 2,150 jobs from Manhattan to a company owned office building in Newport.
+In 2020, American International Group (AIG) announced it was leasing 230,000 sqft of office space at 30 Hudson St. starting in 2021.
+The Bank of Montreal renewed its lease of 10,365 sqft office space in 2024 at Harborside.
+In 2024, Bank of America announced that they leased approximately 550,000 sqft of office space over 21 floors at Newport Tower in the Newport neighborhood.
+It represents the largest New Jersey office space lease in the last decade.